5 Must-Have Qualities of your First Sales Rep

 Sample Interview Question: How have you changed your sales process to meet the demands of new products and teams?

 Sales reps have to talk.
 A lot.
 That’s true even in this digital age.
 Your first few reps will probably have to be responsible for the entire sales cycle—from cold outreach to demo to close.
 They will have to use a variety of emails, calls, and meetings to capture your first clients.
-Check out a few helpful tips from the Simply SaaS University: SDR 101 class with Morgan Ingram.
+Check out a few helpful tips from the University Session: SDR 101 class with Morgan Ingram.
 I’m sure you’ve realized by now that it’s a lot of work.
 You want to find a rep that thrives on making connections and reaching prospects.

 It’s pretty easy to notice an extrovert in an interview, but also check a candidate’s resume to ensure they are harnessing their full extroverted potential.
 Does their work experience revolve around other people?
 You want to hire someone who considers working and connecting with other people an asset of their previous work.
 Skim the resume for phrases like “collaborated with a team” and “worked with clients to…” Don’t be afraid to ask about what types of connections they have in your target market and if they’d be willing to reach out to their network to sell.
 An extrovert will give a resounding, “Yes!”